AvanteGov/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach applies a specified function or code to each item in an array, and modifies the array based on these parameters. .map returns a new array based on the specified manipulations in the function, and does NOT mutate the original array.

 2. What is the difference between a function and a method?

+A function, at a broad level, has global scope and can be applied to any piece of data in the doc, assuming it was written with global scope.
+A method is a function with limited scope to the object or array it is applied to.
+It cannot be called onto anything in the doc once it is applied to a specific item.

 3. What is closure?

+Closure applies to the idea of callbacks, where a function has the ability to have a function return a function as a result of a function.
+(Say that five times fast..)

 4. Describe the four rules of the 'this' keyword.

+1. global binding - where this keyword references the global window of the doc

+2. implicit binding - when this references the object it is contained within

+3. new binding - when this references a object created by a constructor in a constructor

+4. explicit binding - when this references the object it is bound to in the inline statement

 5. Why do we need super() in an extended class?

+The super() method extends the parameters of the parent class to the child class that is being created.
+This ensures the child object resembles the structure and parameters of the parents class.

 ## Project Set up